sensu/sensu-docs/content/sensu-go/5.18/guides/securing-sensu.md

 See [Run a Sensu cluster](../clustering/) for more information about how to configure agents for a clustered configuration.
 {{% /notice %}}

-## Sensu agent TLS authentication
+## Sensu agent mTLS authentication

-**COMMERCIAL FEATURE**: Access client TLS authentication in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access client mutual transport layer security (mTLS) authentication in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][5].

 By default, Sensu agents require username and password authentication to communicate with Sensu backends.
 For Sensu's [default user credentials][2] and details about configuring Sensu role-based access control, see the [RBAC reference][3] and [Create a read-only user][4].

-Sensu can also use TLS authentication for connecting agents to backends.
+Sensu can also use mutual transport layer security (mTLS) authentication for connecting agents to backends.
-When agent TLS authentication is enabled, agents do not need to send password credentials to backends when they connect.
+When agent mTLS authentication is enabled, agents do not need to send password credentials to backends when they connect.
+To use [secrets management][1], Sensu agents must be secured with mTLS.

-In addition, when using TLS authentication, agents do not require an explicit user in Sensu.
+In addition, when using mTLS authentication, agents do not require an explicit user in Sensu.
 They will default to using the `system:agents` group.
 You can still bind agents to a specific user when the `system:agents` group is problematic.
 For this use case, create a user that matches the Common Name (CN) of the agent's certificate.